bio-miga/miga/manual/part2/requirements/mytaxa.md

 # Installing the MyTaxa utils

+If you followed the instructions for [conda](conda.md), you already have all the necessary MyTaxa utils.

 **The MyTaxa utilities are optional**, but without them the [MyTaxa](../../part5/workflow.md#mytaxa) and
 [MyTaxa scan](../../part5/workflow.md#mytaxa-scan) analyses are disabled.